transitland/www-transit-land-v2/content/docs/vector-tiles.md

 title: Transitland v2 Vector Tiles
 ---

-Transitland publishes the current, active set of routes and stops as a set of tiles in Mapbox Vector Tile format.
+Transitland publishes the current, active set of routes and stops as a set of tiles in Mapbox Vector Tile (MVT) format.
 These provide extremely fast access to basic information such as route names, geometries, stop locations, etc. Additional details for each entity can be obtained using other Transitland APIs.

 ## Transitland Vector Tile Endpoints